ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 # Introduction

-This document defines the "coap_edhoc_oscore" profile of the ACE framework {{RFC9200}}.
-This profile addresses a "zero-touch" constrained setting where trusted operations can be performed with low overhead without endpoint specific configurations.
+This document defines the "coap_edhoc_oscore" profile of the ACE-OAuth framework {{RFC9200}}.
+This profile addresses a "zero-touch" constrained setting where authenticated and authorized operations can be performed with low overhead without endpoint specific configurations.

 Like in the "coap_oscore" profile {{RFC9203}}, also in this profile a client (C) and a resource server (RS) use the Constrained Application Protocol (CoAP) {{RFC7252}} to communicate, and Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}} to protect their communications, but this profile uses the Ephemeral Diffie-Hellman Over COSE (EDHOC) protocol {{I-D.ietf-lake-edhoc}} to establish the OSCORE Security Context.
 The processing of requests for specific protected resources is identical to what is defined in the "coap_oscore" profile.